astroseandillon/astroseandillon.github.io/README.md

 <img src="images/headshot1.JPG" width="200" >

+Hello, My name is Sean Dillon.
+I am a senior at California State University, Chico, studying physics.

+My resume can be found HERE

+My CV can be found HERE

+My publications can be found HERE

 You can use the [editor on GitHub](https://github.com/seandillon48/seandillon48.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.